I want my life back.

 Do sessions always include guided relaxation?+

 Most sessions after the initial consultation do.
-It’s a calm, focused period built into the work to help the nervous system settle and let the thinking quieten.
-Some clients find it the most useful part.
-It’s an ordinary, grounded element of the session, never the headline.
+It's a calm, focused time to help you settle and quiet your thoughts.
+A lot of people find it the most helpful part.
+It's a normal part of the session, not the main event.

 What does the guided relaxation feel like?+